Prashant Kesharvani

 Areas of Interest & Expertise

-- Public Mental Health
+- Mental health

-- Group Psychology
+- Group psychology

-- Health Communication
+- Health systems

 Biography

-Prashant Kesharvani has ten years of teaching and research experience.
-Prior to joining the University, he worked as an Assistant Professor at Tata Institute of Social Sciences (TISS), Guwahati campus for more than nine years.
+Professionally, he has served nearly a decade as an Assistant Professor at the Tata Institute of Social Sciences (TISS), Guwahati, where he taught courses on psychology, health systems, epidemiology, and research methods.
 He also worked as a research consultant at the Department of Communication Research, Indian Institute of Mass Communication (IIMC), New Delhi.
+He was also the recipient of the Jawaharlal Nehru Memorial Fund (JNMF) Doctoral Scholarship to pursue his PhD.

 Courses